CFD Day Trading

 Contracts for difference (CFDs) are popular with day traders looking to trade at low cost and with leverage to maximize profits.
 CFDs are high-risk, high-return derivatives whereby the trader does not own the underlying asset they are speculating on.

-This guide to CFD day trading will explain how they work, discuss the pros and cons of using them, and provide a rundown on how traders can get started.
+This guide to CFD day trading for beginners will explain how they work, discuss the pros and cons of using them, and provide a rundown on how traders can get started.

 Quick Introduction